 The timing was right to cross the male to the female Freddy Beach and a short time later, it produced seeds.

-So I’ve grown this cross out using this methodology for about a year and a half now and found a phenotype that has much of the Cotten Candy’s icy top notes, layered into the cherry/berry tastes from the Space Queen/Shishkeberry and then into cookie earths, with a biting side of burning tire.
+So I’ve grown this cross out using this methodology for about a year and a half now and found a phenotype that has some of the Cotten Candy’s icy top notes, layered into the cherry/berry tastes from the Space Queen/Shishkeberry and then into cookie earths, with a biting side of burning tire.

 And now we bring in Humboldt’s Chemdawg.
 I was also thinking of using a OG here or maybe even a Sour OG / Headband at this point, but I want some strong lemon pines, and I could do without the kush earths.
 Instead, I’ll look to select for the cooler earths from the Freddy Beach.